Learner Discipline

 Exclusion

-18. In the case of serious misconduct or breach of discipline a learner may be excluded from Otago Polytechnic Limited.
-All exclusions must be authorised by the Te Kaihāpai following consultation with the Chief Executive or by the Chief Executive directly.
+1. In the case of serious misconduct or breach of discipline, a learner may be excluded from Otago Polytechnic Limited.
+All exclusions must be authorised by the Te Kaihāpai following consultation with the Executive Director or by the Executive Director directly.

 Appeals